orlp/slotmap/README.md

 deletion and access all take O(1) time with low overhead.
 Great for storing collections of objects that need stable, safe references but have no clear ownership otherwise, such as game entities or graph nodes.
-Two secondary maps, `SecondaryMap` and `SparseSlotMap` are also provided that allow you to map further objects to the keys created by one of the slot maps.
+Two secondary maps, `SecondaryMap` and `SparseSecondaryMap` are also provided that allow you to map further objects to the keys created by one of the slot maps.
 Please refer to the [**the documentation**](https://docs.rs/slotmap) for more information.